ArnoVdH/photoblog/content/blog/2019/solving_the_code.md

 Navigation menus
 ----------------
 Since this site has two parts, I wanted a distinct navigation menu for each one of those parts.
 So you can navigate both the photography portfolio and the blog in it's own way.
 I made seperate `nav` partials for this purpose.
 The photo-nav one ranges over the photo series and it's tags, the blog one ranges over the categories (which I use as the blog-side variation on tags).

+Ideally, the photo-nav should list the different photo series at the top in chronological order and beneath that a list of the most frequently used tags.
+Unfortunately, I couldn't get them sorted properly, since my understanding of hugo code is severely lacking.
+Still, except for this shortcoming, the navigation menus show everything they need to, so they serve their purpose.

 Pagination
 ----------
-Of course I needed a way to show my posts over multiple pages.
+If I'm planning to add more content here in the next few years, I needed a way to show my posts over multiple pages of course.
 I'd love to have a infinite scroll type blog one day, but a basic page system seemed an easier and more stable option.

 I had quite some difficulty wrapping my head around the code, so in the end I took the liberty to "borrow" some code from [here](https://glennmccomb.com/articles/how-to-build-custom-hugo-pagination/) and added it in as a pagination.html partial to be added to the templates where needed.